If you have been arrested on a Cannabis related charge and require assistance, please refer to our legal assistance project, JoinTheQueue.

 (The “except dronabinol” part is the subject of much debate and you can read our opinion on this issue here.)

-In 2010, Julian Stobbs and Myrtle Clarke, aka The Dagga Couple, sued 7 South African Government Departments on charges of enacting unlawful laws.
+In 2010, Julian Stobbs and Myrtle Clarke, aka The Dagga Couple, were arrested and subsequently sued 7 South African Government Departments on charges of enacting unlawful laws.

 For a summary of The Dagga Couple’s legal argument, please click here.